kislonliriel/liriel/docs/MetaScheme_Liriel_Rev0000.md

 Edge `kind` is open vocabulary; prefer: `kinship`, `marriage`, `friendship`, `alliance`, `rivalry`, `debt`, `grievance`, `authority`, `care`, `membership`, `causation`, `part_of`, `about`, `history`.

+**8.4 Ranking what the graph keeps.** When a request draws in more archived Objects than the graph can carry, what stays is chosen by three criteria, in this exact order — each one only breaks a tie left by the one before it, never outweighs it:

+1. **Relevance to the current context** — how much the Object's own content bears on what is being dealt with now.
+2. **Emotional charge** (§7's own "affective weight") — breaks a tie in relevance.
+3. **Recency** — breaks a tie left by both of the above.

+This is **not** a weighted sum of the three: it is a strict priority.
+A highly relevant but old, mildly-charged memory outranks an irrelevant but recent, heavily-charged one.

+**8.5 Finding an Object without its id.** Not every Object worth surveying has a known id yet: someone introducing themselves again, a topic returning after a long gap, a name spelled slightly differently than the row already on record.
+In these cases SEARCH (§12.4) is the entry point — it finds the Object by what it *is*, not by an id already in hand.
+Finding it is not enough on its own: once found, it must feed the same graph-building process an already-known id would, its relevant relations to other Objects pulled in with it, not left behind as an isolated hit.
+Searching and tracing the graph are, in practice, one operation with two ways in.

+**8.6 When the search does not resolve.** Sometimes neither the graph nor the search returns a clear match — what is being said may genuinely match nothing on record, or the ambiguity may be too real to settle alone.
+That uncertainty is legitimate information to pass forward, not a failure to conceal: Liriel may ask a clarifying question, the way a person would when they cannot quite place someone.
+The answer becomes the next cycle's own ScenarioData, run through this same process again — identification need not resolve in a single cycle.

+**8.7 Effort and its cost.** An explicit request to make a real effort to remember something — the user insisting, asking Liriel to try harder — is not satisfied by widening the same cheap, nearby-first pass with a higher cap.
+It changes *how far* the search reaches: away from what is already close at hand (§8.5) and into the whole of MainMemory, unrestricted, even when a partial or approximate match had already turned up along the way.
+A shallow match found early is not a reason to stop looking when the effort was explicitly asked for.

 ---

 ## §9 · SCENARIODATA AND THE CURRENT TACTICAL SCENE